 It is clear to see that even the simplest truths get forgotten in times like these when the psychology of markets takes over.
 If they didn’t, nobody would be selling their stocks, because that defies logic.

-In fact, history shows stocks go up about two thirds of the time, leaving one third of the time for them to go down.
-In other words the stock market goes up about twice as much as it goes down.
+In fact, according to JP Asset Management history shows stocks go up three quarters of the time, leaving one quarter of the time for them to go down.
+In other words the stock market goes up about three times as much as it goes down.

-I’m not a gambling man, but if somebody offered me odds of heads I win, tails I loose with a two headed coin, I’m gambling at every opportunity I can.
+I’m not a gambling man, but if somebody offered me odds of heads I win, tails I loose with a tripple headed coin, I’m gambling at every opportunity I can.

 Just think about that for a moment.
-No matter whether you are talking about this afternoon, tomorrow, next week, next month, next year or next decade, the stock market is twice as likely to go up than down.
+Because if you do, things start to become a little clearer.
+No matter whether you are talking about this afternoon, tomorrow, next week, next month, next year or next decade, the stock market is three times as likely to go up than down.

 That piece of simple knowledge is all you need to answer some of the biggest investment decisions investors are facing right now.
 Questions like should I sell everything?
 Should I wait before I add more money?
 Should I drip feed a lump sum into the market?

-And if you are talking about what makes sense financially and you want to shift the odds in your favor, the answers to all of the above are clear: No, No and No!
-Why wait when there’s more chance of the markets going up than down.
+When you are talking about what makes sense financially and when you want to shift the odds in your favor, the answers to all of the above are clear: No, No and No!
+Why mess around when there’s much more chance of the markets going up than down.

 In reality, we don’t know what is going to happen tomorrow, next week or next year.
 Nobody does!
-On the other hand we do know markets go up twice as much as they go down.
-We also know that stocks recover.
+On the other hand we do know markets go up a lot more than they go down.
+We also know that stocks have a handy habit of recovering.

-Yes there have been some times in the past when they’ve taken a while and yes there have been some markets that haven’t recovered yet (Japan comes to mind) but if you’d had a globally diversified portfolio of stocks and a long term time horizon you’d have been just fine.
+Yes there have been some times in the past when they’ve taken a while and yes there have been some markets that have taken a very long time indeed (Japan took 34 years) but if you’d had a globally diversified portfolio of stocks and a long term time horizon you’d have been just fine.

 Just because it took a few years for stocks to recover, doesn’t mean it would have taken your entire investment portfolio a few years to recover.
 Bonds come into their own during market crashes.